-New studies report encouraging results suggesting that the Pfizer-BioNTech and Moderna vaccines for COVID-19 are effective at protecting against severe disease caused by harmful variants of the virus.
+New data from studies show that the Pfizer-BioNTech COVID-19 vaccine (Comirnaty®), Moderna COVID-19 vaccine, and Johnson & Johnson COVID-19 vaccine are effective at protecting against severe disease caused by harmful variants of the virus.

 The most important thing to know right now is that none of the current variants change the way people are tested, diagnosed, treated, or vaccinated.